stardogventures/stardao/stardao-mongodb/README.md

 In some circumstances, you have to use skip.
 Be advised that MongoDB will traverse the documents it is "skipping", so you might really kill performance with large skip values.

 ```
-public Results<User,Integer> findByOrgId(ObjectId orgId, int skip, int limit) {
+public Results<User,Integer> findByOrgId(ObjectId orgId, int from, int limit) {
     Document query = new Document("orgId", orgId);
     Document sort = new Document("email", 1);
-    return findWithSkipLimitPagination(getCollection().find(query).sort(sort), skip, limit);
+    return findWithSkipLimitPagination(getCollection().find(query).sort(sort), from, limit);
 }
 ```

-In this case, the next skip value will be placed in the "next" field of the Results.
+In this case, the next skip value to use will be placed in the `next` field of the `Results`.

-The client can perform the exact same approach of examining the "next" field and passing it as the following skip.
+The client can perform the exact same approach of examining the `next` field and passing it as the following `from`.